-“Instant payments are becoming more and more popular as an option for hourly workers – getting paid immediately, or nearly immediately, after they’ve worked a shift,” said Ravi Dehar, head of growth at Homebase.
+“Instant payments are becoming more and more popular as an option for hourly workers – getting paid immediately, or nearly immediately, after they’ve worked a shift,” said Ravi Dehar, head of marketing for fintech company Plaid.

-“There are payroll companies that already operate in the cloud, and most likely that will only grow," said Dehar.
-"Heading to a bank branch to run payroll will quickly become a thing of the past for most business owners, if it hasn’t already.”
+“There are payroll companies that already operate in the cloud, and most likely, that will only grow,” Dehar said.
+“Heading to a bank branch to run payroll will quickly become a thing of the past for most business owners if it hasn’t already.”

-There are many benefits of cloud computing, especially for small businesses with limited resources.
-Two advantages in particular are cost savings and flexibility, said Angelo Frisina, founder and CEO of Sunlight Media LLC.
+Cloud-based payroll processing offers many benefits, especially for small businesses with limited resources.
+Two advantages, in particular, are cost savings and flexibility, said Angelo Frisina, founder and CEO of Sunlight Media LLC.

 “As an organization grows, it can expand its use of cloud services as needed, without extra hardware purchases and with little or no software,” he said.

-Cloud solutions also include automatic and routine software updates and data backups, and cloud-based payroll software solutions help organizations stay current with tax compliance and other regulations, Frisina added.
-This is a trend that every small business should adopt.
+Cloud solutions also include automatic and routine software updates and data backups, and cloud-based payroll software helps organizations stay current with tax compliance and other regulations.
+This is a move that every small business should consider.

-“We’re seeing technology in general helping business owners save time when running payroll," said Dehar.
-"On Homebase, for example, business owners can get a text when someone missed a clock-out – and employees will also get notified via Homebase Messenger, along with the option to reply back with their correct clock-in time.
+“We’re seeing technology, in general, helping business owners save time when running payroll,” Dehar said.
+“On Homebase [a worker scheduling tool], for example, business owners can get a text when someone missed a clock-out – and employees will also get notified via Homebase Messenger, along with the option to reply back with their correct clock-in time.
 Reducing timecard errors is a huge timesaver.”

-According to Frisina, AI can also classify employees to ensure they’re in the correct tax brackets.
+According to Frisina, AI can classify employees to ensure they’re in the correct tax brackets.
 If any issues arise, HR departments can then use chatbots to help employees with non-urgent requests.
-If an issue is urgent, those bots will send them along to human administrators, said Frisina.
+If an issue is urgent, those bots will send the request to human administrators.

-“As labor laws get more complex, it’s important for business owners to keep an accurate set of data around payroll," added Dehar.
-"So, in addition to reducing payroll errors, you’re also storing historical payroll data securely in the cloud.
+“As labor laws get more complex, it’s important for business owners to keep an accurate set of data around payroll,” Dehar said.
+“So, in addition to reducing payroll errors, you’re also storing historical payroll data securely in the cloud.
 Likewise, having your different systems talk to each other – like your scheduling app, your timeclock and your payroll provider – reduces errors and saves you time.”